This guide will cover essential information about migrating to Taiwan. Dive in to learn more

 Failure to follow the government’s requirements may result in deportation.

-With an APRC card in Taiwan, you can do the following:
+With an APRC card in Taiwan, you’ll unlock the following life features:

 - Open work permit